pausoto7/hydroGraphR/README.md

 Mean
 </td>
 <td style="text-align:left;">
-The average value of the measurements over the historical period.
+The long-term mean discharge or water level for each day, based on historical data.
 </td>
 </tr>
 <tr>
 <td style="text-align:left;padding-left: 2em;" indentlevel="1">
-Q25 (Today)
+q25-q75
 </td>
 <td style="text-align:left;">
-The 25th percentile of today’s data distribution, indicating that 25% of the data points are below this value.
+The interquartile range (q25–q75) of the data distribution, representing the middle 50% of values, where q25 is the 25th percentile and q75 is the 75th percentile.
 </td>
 </tr>
 <tr>
 <td style="text-align:left;padding-left: 2em;" indentlevel="1">
-Q75 (Today)
+q5-q95
 </td>
 <td style="text-align:left;">
-The 75th percentile of today’s data distribution, indicating that 75% of the data points are below this value.
+The 5th–95th percentile range (q5–q95) of the data distribution, capturing 90% of observed values, where q5 is the 5th percentile and q95 is the 95th percentile.
 </td>
 </tr>
 <tr>